 When we judge others, we’re projecting the shadow aspects of ourselves.
 For example, people with low self-esteem are quick to point out the arrogance of strangers by judging them on their appearance.

 That’s a way they compensate for the feelings of inadequacy they have within themselves.
 It reassures them that they are better than others.
-It acts as a barrier for the feelings of guilt and shame that lurks within their shadow.
+It acts as a barrier to the feelings of guilt and shame that lurks within their shadow.

 In the past, I would often criticize successful people.
 I would dismiss their success either as a stroke of luck or some immoral compromise they made to achieve it.
 I would rationalize my arguments by pointing out character flaws in other people and demonizing the whole concept of money.